EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-27-our-first-experiment-with-promiscuous-pairing-is-a-success.md

 1. it keeps us engaged

 There are other ways to achieve these 3 things, but promiscuous pairing is the quickest way for us.

-### Brain Dump

-Info I've written that may or may not find a place in the final post.

-At the beginning of every story we write a todo list in the code in comments so that everyone who picks up the story can, at a glance, know roughly where we are.
-The todo list doesn't eliminate the need for the Jedi to pass context to the Padawn, but it helps.
-But more importantly it forces us to think through the story to discuss our assumptions, address our questions, and sketch a rough design.
-Plus it helps us remember to make commits after each item is finished.

 [Promiscuous Pairing paper]: http://csis.pace.edu/~grossman/dcs/XR4-PromiscuousPairing.pdf
 [previous post on pairing]: https://engineering.itpro.tv/2018/10/24/how-we-work-pair-programming/